neuralmagic/sparseml/README.md

 ## Community

-### Contribute
+### Be Part of the Future...
+And the Future is Sparse!

-We appreciate contributions to the code, examples, integrations, and documentation as well as bug reports and feature requests!
+Contribute with code, examples, integrations, and documentation as well as bug reports and feature requests!
 [Learn how here.](https://github.com/neuralmagic/sparseml/blob/main/CONTRIBUTING.md)

-### Join

 For user help or questions about SparseML, sign up or log in to our [**Deep Sparse Community Slack**](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
 We are growing the community member by member and happy to see you there.
-Bugs, feature requests, or additional questions can also be posted to our [GitHub Issue Queue.](https://github.com/neuralmagic/sparseml/issues)

-You can get the latest news, webinar and event invites, research papers, and other ML Performance tidbits by [subscribing](https://neuralmagic.com/subscribe/) to the Neural Magic community.
+Bugs, feature requests, or additional questions can also be posted to our [GitHub Issue Queue.](https://github.com/neuralmagic/sparseml/issues) You can get the latest news, webinar and event invites, research papers, and other ML Performance tidbits by [subscribing](https://neuralmagic.com/subscribe/) to the Neural Magic community.

-For more general questions about Neural Magic, please fill out this [form.](http://neuralmagic.com/contact/)
+For more general questions about Neural Magic, complete this [form.](http://neuralmagic.com/contact/)

+### License

+The project is licensed under the [Apache License Version 2.0.](https://github.com/neuralmagic/sparseml/blob/main/LICENSE)

 ### Cite